Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Method

 Conventional DDPM can generate high-quality samples but suffers from low efficiency in sampling because of the thousands of denoising steps.
-While the GAN can make up for this shortcoming by having fast-generating ability, Thus, we propose novel functional diffusive GANs by combining both of them for efficient and high-fidelity sampling generation.
-Apart from this, there are two other differences compared with the conventional DDPM: (a) A rough sample is treated as conditioning to guide the denoising process.
-Since our goal is to denoise the rough sample $\mathbf{X}$ into a clean subject-specific sample $\mathbf{F}_0$, the unconditional diffusion process likely generates diverse samples that cannot reflect subject-specific disease information; (2) the step size is reduced by a factor of $s$ ($s>>1$), which speeds the generation process and keeps the sample in high quality.
+While the GAN can make up for this shortcoming by having fast-generating ability, Thus, we utilize adversarial hierarchical diffusion models by combining both DDPM and GAN for efficient and high-fidelity sampling generation.
+Apart from this, there are two other differences compared with the conventional DDPM: (1) fMRI is treated as a condition to guide the denoising process to generate a clean subject-specific sample using our model; the conventional diffusion process likely generates uncontrollable samples that cannot reflect subject-specific disease information; (2) the step size is reduced by a diffusive factor of $s$ ($s>>1$), which speeds the generation process and keeps the sample generation high-quality.
+Before the diffusion process, the conditional fMRI is parcellated to obtain the rough sample $\mathbf{X}$ using the non-parameter method.
+In this method, the voxels in the corresponding brain regions of the fMRI and the anatomical atlas ($N$ ROIs) are dotted and summed, and the output is the ROI-based two-dimensional time-series (rough sample $\mathbf{X}$).